vokiabulele/digital-portfolio-230778941/README.md

 ## <span style="color:pink">1.
 Career Counselling</span>

 ### Evidence
-- Completed the Career Development module and quiz
+- I completed the Career Development quizzes
-- Reflected on long-term career goals and values
+- Reflected deeply on my long-term career aspirations and personal values.
-- Learned how to set SMART goals
+- Learned how to create and apply SMART goals to structure my personal and professional growth.
+- Increased confidence in setting actionable steps toward achieving long-term goals
 ![Career Development](./Career%20Development.png)

 ### Reflection (STAR)
-**S:** I needed to figure out where I see myself in the future
+-**S:** I was not sure which direction to take with my career.
-**T:** Set a clear, actionable plan for my career
+-**T:** The task was to set a clear action plan for my future and career.
-**A:** I explored my strengths, clarified my goals, and set SMART targets
+-**A:** I explored my strengths, clarified my goals, and set SMART targets.
-**R:** I now have a career development plan that aligns with my personality and values
+-**R:** I now have a clear understanding of my attributes and the direction I want to take in my career.

 ---

 ## <span style="color:pink">2.
 Skills and Interests</span>

 ### Evidence
-- Completed the Skills & Interests quiz
+- I did the Skills & Interests quiz for the module
-- Top interests: **Artistic**, **Realistic**
+- Top interests icluded: **Critical Thinking**, **Realistic**
-- Identified transferable and adaptive skills
+- I enjoy solving problems and thinking through challenges in a logical, hands-on way.
+- This quiz helped confirm that I’m best suited for careers that blend analytical thinking with practical execution.

 ![Skills and Interests](./Skills%20and%20Interests.png)

 ### Reflection (STAR)
-**S:** I wasn’t always sure what kind of work I enjoyed
+-**S:** I was not aware of my interests or skills.
-**T:** Discover my natural skills and interests
+-**T:** The task was to discover and develop my skills and interests.
-**A:** Took the quiz and evaluated past achievements and tasks I enjoy
+-**A:** I completed the quiz and identified my key skills and interests.
-**R:** I realized I thrive in creative and hands-on environments, and I’m more confident when choosing roles that match those strengths
+-**R:** As a result, I gained a clearer understanding of my strengths and interests, which now guide my career planning and personal development goals.
+This self-awareness has helped me make more informed decisions about potential career paths.

 ---